ChrisOdoo/smart_bamboo/README.md

 NOTE // you ssh key need be added to can use workflow if you dont have ssh key yo can download zip file directly from git.
+When zip downloaded, paste them in you addons folder of your instance, restart odoo and update apps and ready you can actitave it.

 Spanish